Spectral theory for interacting particle systems solvable by coordinate Bethe ansatz

 The $q$-Boson system admits a scaling limit to a semi-discrete delta Bose gas considered previously by Van Diejen \cite{vanDiejen2004HL}, as well as to another semi-discrete delta Bose gas that describes the evolution of moments of the semi-discrete stochastic heat equation (or equivalently, the O'Connell-Yor semi-discrete directed polymer partition function \cite{OConnellYor2001}, \cite{Oconnell2009_Toda}).
 See \cite{BorodinCorwinPetrovSasamoto2013} for details.
 We briefly describe the corresponding limits of the $q$-Boson eigenfunctions in \S \ref{ssub:boson_to_semi_discrete_directed_polymer} and \S \ref{ssub:_q_boson_to_van_diejen_s_delta_bose_gas}.

 The second way is to set $\nu=1/q$.
 As we explain in \S \ref{sec:application_to_asep}, under this degeneration the eigenfunctions \eqref{eigen_intro} turn into the eigenfunctions of the ASEP, another well-studied stochastic interacting particle system \cite{Spitzer1970} in which particles living on the lattice $\Z$ (at most one particle at a site) randomly jump to the left by one at rate $\qasep$ or to the right by one at rate $\pasep$.
-Then the remaining parameter $q$ in \eqref{eigen_intro} would mean the ratio $\pasep/\qasep$ (which is sometimes denoted by $\tau$).\footnote{However, the ASEP itself does not seem to be a degeneration of either the $q$-Hahn system or the $q$-Hahn TASEP (note that the ASEP is self-dual in various senses, cf. \cite{Liggett1985}, \cite{Schutz1997duality}, \cite{BorodinCorwinSasamoto2012}, \cite{SasamotoASEPqj2014}).} The weak ordering of the spatial variables $\n=(n_1\ge \ldots\ge n_k)$ should be replaced by the strict one because the constant $\st(\n)\vert_{\nu=1/q}$ in the right eigenfunction vanishes unless $n_1> \ldots>n_k$.
+Then the remaining parameter $q$ in \eqref{eigen_intro} would mean the ratio $\pasep/\qasep$ (which is sometimes denoted by $\tau$).\footnote{However, the ASEP itself does not seem to be a degeneration of either the $q$-Hahn system or the $q$-Hahn TASEP (note that the ASEP is self-dual in various senses, cf. \cite{Liggett1985}, \cite{Schutz1997dualityASEP}, \cite{BorodinCorwinSasamoto2012}, \cite{SasamotoASEPqj2014}).} The weak ordering of the spatial variables $\n=(n_1\ge \ldots\ge n_k)$ should be replaced by the strict one because the constant $\st(\n)\vert_{\nu=1/q}$ in the right eigenfunction vanishes unless $n_1> \ldots>n_k$.
 These strictly ordered spatial variables encode locations of the ASEP particles.

-All our main results for the $q$-Hahn eigenfunctions produce the corresponding results for the ASEP eigenfunctions.
+All our main results for the $q$-Hahn eigenfunctions have analogues for the ASEP eigenfunctions.
 However, this degeneration is not always straightforward: For instance, all nested contours in the inverse transform $\Pli$ and in the spatial Plancherel formula should be replaced by a single small contour around a singularity.